RenchChua/getsomegit/Readme.md

 # Getsomegit
 A front-end app to get some gits.
 It consumes Github's API.
-Try it out here: [https://renchchua.github.io/getsomegit/](https://renchchua.github.io/getsomegit/)
+Try it out here: [https://renchchua.github.io/getsomegit/](https://renchchua.github.io/getsomegit/).
+To search, type in the keyword and click the magnifying glass!

 ## Basic information
 Users enter the keywords that they want to search for.
 The app then returns the repo name and the owner of the repo in the format owner/repo name.
 The user can then click on any of the repo to find out more details.
 Details that will be shown are: